Salma-Zag/student/navigation/about.md

 - Though, only a couple years later my family moved counties within Virginia.
 I switched both schools and soccer clubs.
 - I was living my best life in Loudoun County Virginia before Covid hit- Online school was miserable for me.
 - As soon as the pandemic had subsided, my dad landed within the state and we had to switch counties again.
 It was always tough for me to adjust, but you learn.
 - I spent 5th and 6th grade in a county called Ashburn, making even more close friends.
 They were really starting to add up, and I even got to visit the ones I had moved away from.
+-When I had finally began to accept the situation I was in, my family decided to move again.
+But this time, across the country, to the west coast.
+To California.
+-It was one of the scariest experiences I had ever gone through, but here I am now.
+After so many adventures throughout the past two years, I'm excited to continue pursuing my education.

 ### Culture, Family, and Fun